ucoruh/ce204-object-oriented-programming/docs/week-1/ce204-week-1.en.md

   - Looking up unknown classes and methods will get you a long way towards understanding code
 - Java documentation can be automatically generated by a program called Javadoc
   - Documentation is generated from the code and its comments
-  - You should format your comments as shown in some of the book’s examples
+  - You should format your comments as shown in some of the book's examples
     - These may include embeded html

 ---